Best Womens Back Brace for Lower Back Pain Relief

 Pressure on Your Nerves

-Another possible source of lower back pain in young ladies is pressure on the nerves, especially the sciatic nerve, which causes pain, tingling and numbness in your low back that branches to your hips, buttocks, and legs.
+Another possible source of lower back pain in young ladies is pressure on the nerves, especially the sciatic nerve, which causes pain, tingling and numbness in your low back that branches to your hips, glutes, and legs.

 Typically, sciatica affects just one side of your body, so this is often a cause of either lower right side or lower left side back pain in women, but not both.
 It is usually pressured by a herniated disc or a bone spur.